naghamo/VibeBnB/README.md

 ```

 To run the offline pipeline:
+1. Clone the Repo into Databricks.
-1. Open the notebook in Databricks.
+1. Open the notebook.
 2. Run all cells **in order**.

 The notebook performs all required stages, including data cleaning, data integration, score